 Credit scores are calculated by the major bureaus — Experian, TransUnion, and Equifax — using models like FICO and VantageScore.
 According to FICO, you need at least one account that’s been open for six months AND at least one account that’s been reported to the bureau within the past six months to generate a score.
 That’s your baseline.

-If you have zero credit history, you’re considered “credit invisible” — and according to the Consumer Financial Protection Bureau (CFPB), roughly 26 million Americans are in that exact situation.
-So if you’re starting from scratch, you’re not alone.
+If you have zero credit history, you’re considered “credit invisible.”
+In fact, according to the Consumer Financial Protection Bureau (CFPB), roughly 26 million Americans are in that exact situation.
+So if you’re starting from scratch, you’re definitely not alone.

 The Realistic Credit-Building Timeline